 Most ENTs go into practice by themselves or with another group of physicians.
 Some might work as adjunct instructors at a university medical center.

-According to Salary.com, otolaryngologists earned a median annual salary of $344,086 as of August 2016.
-The U.S. Bureau of Labor Statistics (BLS) predicted that employment of physicians and surgeons (all other) would increase by 15% between 2014 and 2024, which is faster than average.
+According to Salary.com, otolaryngologists earned a median annual salary of $369,435 as of August 2019.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment of physicians and surgeons (all other) would increase faster than average between 2018 and 2028.

 Head and neck oncology is a specialty that an ear, nose and throat doctor can pursue.
 Head and neck oncology is practiced by doctors who are trained in the medical and surgical treatment of disorders and diseases of the head and neck.
 While working in this field has very long educational requirements, including medical school, residency, and further fellowship, the salary is high and job growth is faster than average in this field over the next ten years.